-- Perform surveillance for SSI following at least one NHSN operative procedure category (that is included in ICD-10-PCS and/or CPT NHSN operative procedure code mapping) as indicated in the Plan (CDC 57.106). - Collect SSI event (numerator) and operative procedure (denominator) data on all procedures included in the selected operative procedure categories indicated on the facility's monthly reporting plan. - A procedure must meet the NHSN definition of an operative procedure in order to be included in SSI surveillance.
-All procedures included in the NHSN monthly surveillance plan are followed for superficial incisional, deep incisional, and organ/space SSI events and the type of SSI reported must reflect the deepest tissue level where SSI criteria is met during the surveillance period. - SSI events where infection present at the time of surgery (PATOS) = YES are reported to NHSN. - An SSI event is attributed to the facility in which the NHSN operative procedure is performed.
+- Perform surveillance for SSI following at least one NHSN operative procedure category (using the associated NHSN operative procedure codes) as indicated in the Patient Safety Monthly Reporting Plan (CDC 57.106). - Collect SSI event (numerator) and operative procedure (denominator) data on all procedures included in the selected operative procedure categories indicated on the facility's monthly reporting plan. - All procedures included in the NHSN monthly surveillance plan are followed for superficial incisional, deep incisional, and organ/space SSI events and the type of SSI reported must reflect the deepest tissue level where SSI criteria are met during the surveillance period. - Events meeting SSI criteria are reported to NHSN regardless of noted evidence of infection at time of surgery. - An SSI event is attributed to the facility in which the NHSN operative procedure is performed.